4 Ways Hospitals are Streamlining Their Operations

 In an industry where face-to-face patient care is the norm, it might be difficult to imagine how automation comes into play.
 But the reality of patient care requires hours of paperwork and documentation on the part of providers and nursing staff.
 It’s in this area where AI and automation can streamline hospital operations.

 According to MedPage Today, for every hour spent providing patient care, doctors spend 2 hours typing, entering data, and completing paperwork.
-Even when face-to-face with the patient, providers are typing on their computers to record patient data.
+Even when face-to-face with the patient, providers are typing on their medical records carts to record patient data.
 But implementing automation technologies reduces that time and allows doctors and nurses to provide more focused and effective patient care.

 Chatbots are increasingly popular automation services that help hospital systems streamline care and operations.
 Bots will never replace the care of a nurse or doctor, but they do help providers complete patient care more efficiently.
 Chatbots provide instant conversational responses and access to care for patients seeking medical attention or advice.
 In the hospital setting, chatbots serve a variety of functions: